 1983 Steelers 34 at Jets 7

-Terry Bradshaw comes off the bench puts on an exceptional performance in the final game of his career (also the Jets' final game at Shea Stadium).
-While playing only the first quarter and one series into the second quarter, Bradshaw is sharp and effective, hitting 5 of 8 passes for 77 yards and 2 TD's -- the first to rookie Gregg Garrity, to whom Terry had never thrown a pass before (not even in practice) and the second to Calvin Sweeney -- shaking the Steelers out of their late-season slump and ensuring them of a playoff spot with the win.
-Terry destroys his ailing arm on the first TD toss but gallantly continues to play in pain until he throws his 2nd TD.
-The entire team is energized by the presence of Bradshaw and simply steamrolls the Jets, ending their slim playoff hopes.
-This is also the final 100-yard game of Franco Harris' career.
-Includes postgame interviews with Bradshaw and Cliff Stoudt.
+For his swan song, a still-injured Terry Bradshaw comes off the bench and delivers a brief but exceptional playoff-saving performance in the final game of his Hall of Fame career (also the Jets' final game at Shea Stadium).
+While playing only the 1st quarter and one series into the 2nd quarter, Bradshaw is sharp, effective and fully in charge of the offense, hitting 5 of 8 passes for 77 yds and 2 TD's -- the first to rookie Gregg Garrity, to whom Terry had never previously thrown a pass (not even in practice) and the second to Calvin Sweeney -- shaking the Steelers out of their late-season slump while ensuring them of a playoff spot with the badly-needed win.
+Sadly, Terry destroys his ailing arm (which is not yet fully healed from off-season surgery) on his first TD toss, but Bradshaw gallantly continues to play in pain until he throws his 2nd TD.
+The entire team is energized by the presence of Bradshaw and simply steamrolls the Jets, ending New York's slim playoff hopes.
+This is also the final 100-yd game of Franco Harris' career.
+Footage includes nice postgame interviews with Bradshaw and Cliff Stoudt.

 1984 Steelers 20 at 49ers 17